Soyjavieralvarez/Soyjavieralvarez/README.md

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/javier-%C3%A1lvarez-gonz%C3%A1lez/)
 [![Gmail](https://img.shields.io/badge/-Gmail-c14438?style=flat&logo=Gmail&logoColor=white)](mailto:javier.alvarez.gonzalez.com)

-- ⚡I'm currently working on improving as a **junior programmer, I finished a Full Stack Developer Bootcamp in March 2023 and I keep programming to improve myself every day**
+- ⚡I'm currently working on improving as a **junior programmer, I finished a Full Stack Developer Bootcamp in March 2023 and I keep programming to improve myself every day**.

-- 👯 I seek to collaborate with **people who like to create new ideas, innovate, good coffee in the morning and cats**
+- 👯 I seek to collaborate with **people who like to create new ideas, innovate, good coffee in the morning and cats**.

 - 💬 Ask me about **React, Angular, JavaScript or whatever you need.**

-- 📫 How to reach me **javier.alvarez.gonzalez@live.com**

-- ⚡ Fun fact **I'm very cheerful, I was born in Cádiz, so I like that there is a good atmosphere in the team and, although the work is hard, we can have a pleasant time with the whole team**
+- ⚡ Fun fact **I'm very cheerful, I was born in Cádiz, so I like that there is a good atmosphere in the team and, although the work is hard, we can have a pleasant time with the whole team**.

-- ☕ I love wake up early, **going to the gym, having a good breakfast and working on my code**
+- ☕ I love wake up early, **going to the gym, having a good breakfast and working on my code**.

 - 📹 You can get to know me a little better and **see my best projects in the following video**: https://share.vidyard.com/watch/6ctt4zTJDSY4Di8WrC7H2E